stay dog delhi

 Animal Laws in India to protect stray dogs

-1. Street dogs cannot be beaten, killed or driven away or displaced or dislocated, they can only be sterilized in the manner envisaged in The Animal Birth Control (Dogs) Rules, 2001, vaccinated, and then returned back to their original locations.
+1. Street dogs cannot be beaten, killed or driven away or displaced or dislocated, they can only be sterilized in the manner envisaged in the Animal Birth Control Rules, 2023, vaccinated, and then returned back to their original locations.
 The stray dogs can be sterilized only when they’ve attained the age of at least 4 months and not before that.

-2. Killing, maiming, poisoning or rendering useless of any animal is punishable by imprisonment for up to two years or with fine or with both, under Section 428 of the Indian Penal Code, 1860.
+2. Killing, maiming, poisoning or rendering useless of any animal is punishable by imprisonment for up to two years or with fine or with both, under Section 325 of the Bharatiya Nyaya Sanhita (BNS), 2023, which replaced IPC Section 428 from 1 July 2024.

 3. As per Section 11 (i) of Prevention of Cruelty to Animals (PCA) Act, 1960 abandoning an animal, leaving it in a situation that it suffers pain due to starvation or thirst, is a punishable offence.

 4. The Delhi High Court states that there are no laws that prohibit people from feeding stray animals.
-It is a crime to threaten, abuse or harass neighbours who feed animals.
-(Section 506)
+It is a crime to threaten, abuse or harass neighbours who feed animals. (criminal intimidation, now BNS Section 351, formerly IPC Section 506).
+For the current 2025 rules on where you can feed and what your RWA can and cannot do, read our full guide on feeding stray dogs in India.

 animal rights laws in India